Monitor Pipeline File Processing

 When a new file version is uploaded, the TDP copies all file metadata from the previous file version, including workflow data.
 The system then uses this information to relate the new file version to the workflow that created the previous file version.
 This process results in the new file version being displayed on the File Details page and showing that the new, uploaded file version was produced by a workflow.

-To upload a new file version, complete the following steps.
+To upload a new file version, do the following:

-5. Either click the file box and select a file using your computer's file browser or drag a file to upload.
+4. Either click the file box and select a file to upload by using your computer's file browser, or drag and drop a file into the dialog.

 Use the API to Monitor Pipeline Processing